FREE CHECKLIST: Weight Management: What You Need To Know (But Were Afraid To Ask)

 Where are you based?

-I’m a professional member of Hypnosis New Zealand, a senior professional member of the
+I’m a senior professional member of Hypnosis New Zealand, a senior professional member of the

 Hat tip to the hundreds of clients who have found and continue to find the courage to ask these questions – even when they didn’t want to be the one to ask the silly question.
 And acknowledgement to Sheila Granger, Grant Boddington, and the teams at Uncommon Knowledge and The Coaching Institute for helping provide the answers.